Show Respect Work Together Aspire Nurture

-The SENCO is available to meet with you to discuss your child’s progress or any concerns/worries you may have.
+The SENCo is available to meet with you to discuss your child’s progress or any concerns/worries you may have.

 All information from outside professionals will be discussed with parents with the professional directly involved, or where this is not possible, in a report.

-Personal progress targets on Provision maps will be reviewed with parental involvement every term as well as the Leaning Conferences held in the autumn and summer term for all children where the children set their own learning goals.
+Personal progress targets on Provision maps will be reviewed with parental involvement every term as well as the Leaning Conferences held in the autumn and spring term for all children where the children set their own learning goals.
 These Learning Conferences then make up the annual report sent home to parents/carers.

 Home Learning is adjusted as needed to the child’s individual requirements and shared with parents.
-A home/school agreement the schools expectations are shared with the children and parents each academic year.
+A home/school agreement the school’s expectations are shared with the children and parents each academic year.

 c) What is the schools approach to teaching pupils with special educational needs?